metakgp/iit-kgp-network/README.md

 ## 1.1 Using OpenVPN

-### Legal Notice

-<h4>Disclaimer for IIT KGP Network repository</h4>

-<p>If you require any more information or have any questions about our site's disclaimer, please feel free to contact me by email at sheharyaar48@gmail.com.</p>

-<p>All the information on this website - https://iitkgp-network.netlify.app/ and sub-repositories of https://github.com/sheharyaar/ - is published in good faith and for general information purpose only.
-These does not make any warranties about the completeness, reliability and accuracy of this information.
-Any action you take upon the information you find on this website (IIT KGP Network) and the repositories (github.com/sheharyaar) , is strictly at your own risk.
-The author will not be liable for any losses and/or damages in connection with the use of our website.</p>

-<p>From my website and repositories, you can visit other websites by following hyperlinks to such external sites.
-While I strive to provide only quality links to useful and ethical websites, I have no control over the content and nature of these sites.
-These links to other websites do not imply a recommendation for all the content found on these sites.
-Site owners and content may change without notice and may occur before we have the opportunity to remove a link which may have gone 'bad'.</p>

-<p>Please be also aware that when you leave my website and repositories, other sites may have different privacy policies and terms which are beyond my control.
-Please be sure to check the Privacy Policies of these sites as well as their "Terms of Service" before engaging in any business or uploading any information.</p>

-<h5>Consent</h5>

-<p>By using my website and repositories, you hereby consent to our disclaimer and agree to its terms.
-By using my resources you are also subjected to the laws of India - Information Technology Act, 2000.</p>

 ### Step 1: Get an AWS account

 > ⚠️ Make sure to setup the server properly at your own risk.
 I am not liable to any charges you receive for your mistakes.
 First watch video about Billing here - [Billing and Terminating Instances](https://www.youtube.com/watch?v=Ptij0mq1Mv4).